When Does Translation Require Context? A Data-driven, Multilingual Exploration: Abstract

 \section{Abstract}

-Although proper handling of discourse phenomena significantly contributes to the quality of machine translation (MT), common translation quality metrics do not adequately capture them.
-Recent works in context-aware MT attempt to target a small set of these phenomena during evaluation.
-In this paper, we propose a new metric, P-CXMI, which allows us to identify translations that require context systematically and confirm the difficulty of previously studied phenomena as well as uncover new ones that have not been addressed in previous work.
-We then develop the \textbf{Mu}ltilingual \textbf{D}iscourse-\textbf{A}ware (MuDA) benchmark, a series of taggers for these phenomena in 14 different language pairs, which we use to evaluate context-aware MT.
-We find that state-of-the-art context-aware MT models find marginal improvements over context-agnostic models on our benchmark, which suggests current models do not handle these ambiguities effectively.
-We release code and data to invite the MT research community to increase efforts on context-aware translation on discourse phenomena and languages that are currently overlooked.\footnote{\href{https://github.com/neulab/contextual-mt}{https://github.com/neulab/contextual-mt}} \end{list}
+Although proper handling of discourse significantly contributes to the quality of machine translation (MT), these improvements are not adequately measured in common translation quality metrics.
+Recent works in context-aware MT attempt to target a small set of discourse phenomena during evaluation, however not in a fully systematic way.
+In this paper, we develop the \textbf{Mu}ltilingual \textbf{D}iscourse-\textbf{A}ware ({\sc MuDA}) benchmark, a series of taggers that identify and evaluate model performance on discourse phenomena in any given dataset.
+The choice of phenomena is inspired by a novel methodology to systematically identify translations requiring context.
+We confirm the difficulty of previously studied phenomena while uncovering others that were previously unaddressed.
+We find that common context-aware MT models make only marginal improvements over context-agnostic models, which suggests these models do not handle these ambiguities effectively.
+We release code and data for 14 language pairs to encourage the MT community to focus on accurately capturing discourse phenomena.\footnote{Code available at \url{https://github.com/CoderPat/MuDA} .
+See \S\ref{appendix:muda-toolkit} for example usages of our released toolkit} \end{list}